Skip to main content

 Chapter Thirty: Annihilation

 Barrister Suresh Kumar Gangopadhyay lived with his wife and infant boy near Sealdah in Calcutta.
 Their home was a sprawling four-room apartment on one side of a huge mansion that had been sold to multiple families.
 Suresh was reluctant to return home to Barisal as soon as he started working in Calcutta.
 The reasons were more than one.
 And more than what his brothers made out of it.
 It was not because he forgot his village roots of Lakutiya and became snobbish in the city.
 It was not because he did not care enough for his parents.
 If anything, he cared a lot, enough to not hurt them.
 During his college days in Kolkata, Suresh encountered several kinds of people.
 Men from other beliefs and provinces away from Bengal.
 He had become more liberal.
 As a Kulin Brahmin who grew up in the village environment, he was sure his ways of mingling with the British at parties, drinking and enjoying a bit of dance and drama or even his inclination towards Brahma Samaj, would not go down well with his homely mother.
 She had never seen a world outside Lakutiya.
 And his father?
 He was too busy with the poor orphans to even care about his children.
 Growing up, all Suresh remembered were his elder brothers helping the younger ones with everything, but their father should have been around for them.
 He was not one to dismiss the lack of interest on his father’s end as his character.
 Suresh’s only tie pulling him back home was his mother.
 So he did go there once a year.
 Nonibala Debi assumed that marrying her son to a “good” bride to bind him down would help.
 Marriage did help, but not in the way his mother imagined.
 Suresh rejected a thousand photographs and proposals to finally stumble upon Kanakbala, whose father was a manager in a British Factory.
 The dowry was good, even when his father was against it, and it helped him buy the house.
 Kanakbala was convent-educated and lived most of her life in Chandannagar.
 One meeting with her made it amply clear to the Barrister groom that she was the kind of woman he needed as a partner.
 She was opinionated, outgoing and smart about her ways.
-The only person who kept constant contact with him, even after his marriage, put the final nail in the coffin of his attachment to Lakutiya was Sharat.
+The only person who kept constant contact with him, even after his marriage, and put the final nail in the coffin of his attachment to Lakutiya was Sharat.
 They were only two years apart, and Sharat was his friend growing up.
 Though he looked quirky to most people back home, Suresh was sure his brother had special qualities.
 While Sharat studied at Presidency College, he came to live with them for six months.
 In those few months, Suresh was reassured that he had a brother who understood him.
 They would debate and discuss politics and law.
 Sharat would read about war and report it to him.
 When the pandemic hit the world, it was Sharat who insisted on donating to a Christian organisation to help the needy.
 Suresh wondered what his mother would think about that.
 He was highly disappointed when Sharat grew tired of life in the city and was homesick enough to leave the brightest opportunities Calcutta offered to go back home to Lakutiya.
 However, their letters did not stop.
 Suresh had not visited home in the last one and a half years.
 Travelling with an infant was not advisable according to British doctors.
 His wife, however, insisted that he send home some monetary help.
 As expected, his money was returned by his father.
 He understood why he was misunderstood by Upendra.
 But he was not going to explain himself to a man who did not explain his actions.
 Suresh was a bit surprised when Sharat wrote to him about Swadhin saving Abhaya and marrying her.
 Suresh knew the Mukhopadhyays well and shared his concern about how Abhaya would fit in.
 Then the letters abruptly stopped.
 Suresh was deciding to go home alone for the holidays to check on the family when a telegram arrived, surprising him.
 It was from Swadhin.
 It was about Kalyani and Sharat.
 Suresh was proud of Sharat.
 As proud as he could be.
 He decided to host Kalyani and Sharat at his home and give them a wedding party.

 “But what about Maa?”
 He wrote back to Swadhin, worried.
 Kanakbala was sure that Shashuri Maa would not be able to accept a widow as her favourite son’s wife.
 Swadhin wrote back that they would think about it later.
 As of now, they needed to get them wed.